ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then showers and thunderstorms.
 Mostly cloudy.
 Low around 61, with temperatures
          rising to around 63 overnight.
-South southeast wind 7 to 10 mph.
+South southeast wind around 9 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">